cgwalters/coreos-cloud-instance-store-provisioner/README.md

 (Tip: You may like using [xokdinst](https://github.com/cgwalters/xokdinst) which makes it much [more ergonomic to provide additional manifests](https://github.com/cgwalters/xokdinst#nicer-flow-for-injecting-manifests), among other things, but it's just an `openshift-install` wrapper.)

+## Benchmarks

+None yet.
+You could be the first on your block to do it!